 - Work 6 months out of the year and do whatever you want the remaining 6 months.
 An accountant could prepare taxes from February through April 15, and again in September-October for late filers, taking the rest of the year to pursue his passion for fly-fishing in the summer and snow skiing in the winter.

 - A pilot could convert his expensive flying hobby into an additional income stream as a part-time flight instructor and occasional pilot-for-hire to corporate executives.

 - An artist could convert his passion for wire-frame sculpture into a community of wire-frame art enthusiasts via a web site that monetizes through selling supplies, courses, and seminars.

 - Or a financial junkie like me could grow his passion for sharing financial insights into an income stream that supports a location independent lifestyle while working just 10 days out of each month.

-- The additional income from the fulfillment stage reduces the spending from savings so that your savings accounts can continue to compound and grow.
+- The additional income from the fulfillment stage reduces the spending from savings, so your savings accounts can continue to compound and grow.

-- You reduce the risk caused by long-term inflation since it is far easier for your savings to outgrow inflation when you are not spending from principal at the same time.
+- You reduce the risk caused by long-term inflation since it’s far easier for your savings to outgrow inflation when you aren’t spending from principal at the same time.